PHOTOGRAPHIC AND BIOLOGICAL SERVICES

 Also filmed and researched for: Living Planet, Big Oil, (BBC Bristol), Sexual Imperative, Camouflage and Mimicry (Partridge).
 Flames in the Forest (Ch 4) Iere Land of the Hummingbird (Pearl and Dean Caribbean Ltd).

-A selection of my still images (35mm and 645) are shown on this page.
-Please contact Morley Read for details.
+A selection of my still images are shown on this page.

-Logistic support (transport, accommodation, permits, assistants, research etc.) is offered for film crews visiting Ecuador.
+Logistic support (transport, accommodation, research etc.) is offered for biologists, photographers and film crews visiting Ecuador.

 Photo on right was highly commended in 1991 BBC Wildlife Photographer of the Year Competition.